francois-meunier-phd/exercise_data_pred/README.md

 ***
 As we expect to use trees, scaling of features is not necessary.
 Several classical steps have been realized for features pretreatment, and the main ones are :
-A list of frequently asked questions
 1. convertion to float types when possible
 2. one hot encoder for categories
-3. trigonometry transformation for cyclic features (components extracted from dates like day of the month)
+3. trigonometry transformation for cyclic features (components extracted from dates like day of the month).

+Moreover, it seems thta some data would need a bit more clearing, as for example

 ### Experimentation on validation set
 ***